If your child is struggling, there is a clear path forward

 A — Analyze the Data

-Turn all that information into a clear, strategic plan.
+Turn all of the information you have about your chld’s learning needs into a clear, strategic plan.

 One of the most important principles: